Materialyze/enterprise-network-lab/README.md

 ## Project Goals

-- [ ] Create a scalable network topology simulating a real-world enterprise environment
+- [X] ~~Create a scalable network topology simulating a real-world enterprise environment~~ Completed 14 July 2025
 - [ ] Configure VLANs and inter-VLAN routing to segment departments
 - [ ] Implement DHCP and NAT for IP management and internet access
 - [ ] Apply ACLs to control network traffic